How to Use the Network Destinations Connectivity Test

 Enodia User’s Guide

-The ei3 Remote Service platform was designed so that each machine device has its own unique address within ei3.
+The ei3 SERVICE platform was designed so that each machine device has its own unique address within ei3.
 Local machine IP addresses are translated to “Argo IPs” using Network Address Translation, or NAT.
 This approach allows devices on machines to be manipulated by control programs like PC-Anywhere, VNC, web browsers, and other software.
-A […]
+A notable […]